NREL/EnergyPlus/design/FY2022/NFP-RAT_SPM.md

 \paragraph{Field: Maximum Return Humidity Ratio at Maximum Supply Humidity Ratio Setpoint}\label{field-maximum-return-humidity-ratio-at-maximum-supply-humidity-ratio-setpoint}

 The maximum return humidity ratio in kgWater/kgDryAir where the maximum supply humidity ratio gets applied.
+In other words, when the return humidity ratio is lower than this value, the maximum return humidity ratio will be applied.

 \paragraph{Field: Minimum Return Humidity Ratio at Minimum Supply Humidity Ratio Setpoint}\label{field-return-high-humidity-ratio}

 The minimum return humidity ratio in kgWater/kgDryAir where the minimum supply humidity ratio gets applied.
+In other words, when the return humidity ratio is higher than this value, the minimum return humidity ratio will be applied.

 \paragraph{Field: Return Node Name}\label{field-return-node-name}